 Spirometry is a test used to assess how well your lungs work by measuring how much air you inhale, how much you exhale and how quickly you exhale.
 Spirometry is used to diagnose asthma, chronic obstructive pulmonary disease (COPD) and other conditions that affect breathing.
-Some of our nurses have received specialised training which enables them to administer this test.
+Our nurses have received specialised training which enables them to administer this test.

 Dr Simon Brebner has a Diploma of Sports Medicine and is an accredited Sports Medicine Provider with the NZ Academy of Sport.
 While all our doctors can deal with sports injuries, Simon has extra expertise in complex cases.
 More info here

 Knowing your test results is important.
-We will inform you of routine test results by letter or text, but we will phone with urgent results.
+You can access your test results quickly and conveniently by signing up for the ConnectMed patient portal.
+We will inform you of routine test results by text or letter, but we will phone with urgent results.
 Please ring the nurse if you do not receive notification after 2 weeks.

 Dr Jayne Davies has postgraduate qualifications in travel medicine and is available to provide complex travel medicine advice including all vaccinations, malaria advice and travel kits.
 We are an official Yellow Fever Vaccination Centre.
 More information about these services here